FCG-LLC/aucote/docs/scan_stop.md

  This document describes implementation and limitations of scan stopping.

  ## External

  When the `portdetection.{scan_name}.control.start` is changed to `true` user expects that scan is going to be stopped.
  It should happen immediately, excepts task related to portscan.
 Scan will be stopped after obtain response on lately sent request.
-The scan won't be taken for making differentiation with previous scan.
+The scan will be taken to make differentiation with previous scan.
+It may be reason of potential issues.

  ## Implementation